johnbonesnj/ex_mvc4/Readme.md

 # Express MongoDB Dust.js Seed

-Start an awesome app with AngularJS on the front, Express + Node on the back.
-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app for those who want to use Node to serve their app.

-The seed contains angular libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
-Just clone the repo (or download the zip/tarball) and you're ready to develop your application.

-The seed app shows how to wire together Angular client-side components with Express on the server.
-It also illustrates writing angular partials/views with the Jade templating library.

-_Note: Although Jade supports interpolation, you should be doing that mostly on the client.
-Mixing server and browser templating will convolute your app.
-Instead, use Jade as a syntactic sugar for HTML, and let AngularJS take care of interpolation on the browser side._

-## How to use angular-express-seed
+## How to use Express MongoDB Dust.js seed

-Clone the ex_mvc4 repository, run `npm install` to grab the dependencies, and `grunt` to get it running.
+Clone the ex_mvc4 repository, run `npm install && bower install` to grab the dependencies, and `grunt` to get it running.

 ### Running the app